layer5io/istio-service-mesh-workshop/lab-2/README.md

 ```
 ## <a name="5"></a> Confirming Add-ons

-	`Istio`, as part of this workshop, is installed with several optional addons like:
+Istio, as part of this workshop, is installed with several optional addons like:
 	  1. [Prometheus](https://prometheus.io/)
 	  2. [Grafana](https://grafana.com/)
 	  3. [Zipkin](https://zipkin.io/)
 	  4. [Jaeger](https://www.jaegertracing.io/)
 	  5. [Service Graph](https://istio.io/docs/tasks/telemetry/servicegraph/)

 You will use Prometheus and Grafana for collecting and viewing metrics, while for viewing distributed traces, you can choose between [Zipkin](https://zipkin.io/) or [Jaeger](https://www.jaegertracing.io/).
 In this training, we will use Jaeger.

 Service graph is another add-on which can be used to generate a graph of services within an Istio mesh and is deployed as part of Istio in this lab.

 ## [Continue to Lab 3 - Deploy Sample Bookinfo app](../lab-3/README.md)